SAP FI-CO Technical Interview Questions 1

 Ans: Internal Number Ranges: Doc.
 No will be provided by the system automatical! ly in serial order allotting the next available progressive number.
 The number must be in numerical.

 External Number ranges: Doc.
 No will be given manually by the end user.
-System will not lock no automatically in this case.
+The system will not lock no automatically in this case.
 User can pick the number randomly.
 Number may be an alpha numeric.

 SAF FI Technical Interview Questions 2